Breaking the Silence: GENDERED CORRUPTION, POWER, AND MEDIA FREEDOM

 Objectives:

-• Raise awareness among the public, media sector, and policymakers about the democratic costs of silencing women in journalism.
+• To raise awareness among the public, the media sector, and decision-makers about the democratic consequences of silencing women in (local) journalism.

-• Facilitate dialogue with researchers, editors, civil society actors, trade unions, and institutions on legal and regulatory responses.
+• To encourage dialogue among researchers, editors, civil society organizations, trade unions, and institutions about legal and regulatory mechanisms.

-• Strengthen solidarity within the journalist community and increase youth engagement through interactive workshops led by key experts in the field.
+• To strengthen solidarity within the journalistic community and increase youth participation through interactive workshops led by key experts in the field.